nehaejaz/anomaly-detection-thesis/README.md

 ```
 ## Custome Support Sets
-You can create your own custome support set tensors by usiing create_tensor.py script
+You can create your own custome support set tensors by running create_tensor.py script

 ## Run TensorBorad
 Open a terminal window in your root project directory run this command to see the loss and accuracy plots on tensor board